Frances Julia Wedgwood: Father-daughter relationship

-In existing accounts of the relationship between Hensleigh Wedgwood and his eldest daughter Julia, the former has been presented as the archetypal austere and bullying Victorian father who had little regard for his daughter’s emotional well-being, or for her position in society as an intellectual woman in her own right.
-However, a recent account of the relationship challenges this prevailing reading and shows the father-daughter relationship in a more nuanced light than has been given credit.
+In existing accounts of the relationship between Wedgwood and her father, Hensleigh Wedgwood, the latter has been presented as the archetypal austere and bullying Victorian father who had little regard for his daughter's emotional well-being, or for her position in society as an intellectual woman in her own right.
+A recent account of the relationship challenges this prevailing view, however, and shows that narrow readings of the father-daughter relationship as profoundly fractured are misleading.

-Obstacles and non-fictional works
+Non-fictional works in philosophy, religion, literature and history

+Having abandoned fiction Wedgwood embarked on a prolific career in prose writing.
+She authored in total well over a hundred journal articles, publishing in central venues at the time such as the Westminster Review, Macmillan's Magazine, the Spectator, the Contemporary Review and many others.

-Due to expectations on an unmarried woman in a large family, and by her chronic deafness, Wedgwood's work was severely impeded.
-"Her reading and writing were done between five and seven in the morning" and most of her life was spent caring for ill relatives and for relatives' children.
-She published some book reviews while caring for a brother, then in 1860-1861 a two-part philosophical dialogue on the theological significance of On the Origin of Species.
+In 1860-1861 Wedgwood published a two-part philosophical dialogue on the philosophical and theological significance of On the Origin of Species.
 She argued that evolution was compatible with Christianity.
 In response, her uncle Charles Darwin wrote her, stating "I must tell you how much I admire your Article (...)
 I think that you understand my book perfectly, and that I find a very rare event with my critics".

+In 1862 she published an essay defending the imitative theory of the origin of language against the theory of Friedrich Max Muller.
+She followed it up with another defence in 1866.
+She argued that language must be understood to have emerged continuously from the behaviours of other animals, consistent with evolution.
+Disseminating her father's mimetic origin of language theory in both her Macmillan's magazine (1862) and Westminster Review (1866) articles, Wedgwood's voice manifests through the way difficult concepts are broached for the non-specialist audience.
+However, the input of Hensleigh Wedgwood is perceptible to anyone who has read his work in great detail.

+During the 1860s, she also published articles on utilitarianism, Hegel, free will and determinism, science and religion, and feminism.

-She was a close friend of Robert Browning for some years, correspondence with whom survives for the years 1863 to 1870.
+She was a close friend of Robert Browning for some years, and their correspondence survives for the years 1863 to 1870.

 In 1870, Wedgwood published a much lauded book on the life and historical significance of John Wesley.
 She set up her own household in Notting Hill and in the following years she helped her uncle Charles Darwin translate the works of Linnaeus as well as publishing an array of clear and precise articles on science, religion, philosophy, literature, and social reform.

-At her London home, Wedgwood also worked on "a history of the evolution of ethics in the great world civilizations, from earliest antiquity down to the scientific positivism and theological modernism of the mid-nineteenth century", which was published in 1888 as The Moral Ideal: a Historic Study, which she described as setting out her philosophy of history.
-The success of this work led to the republication of her novels.
+In the Spectator, she published a large number of anonymous articles on topics including science and religion, positivism, free will, Aristotle, ancient Roman and Greek philosophy, John Stuart Mill, Henry Sidgwick, feminism, and more.